samuel-jimenez/GramEditor/docs/src/development/glossary.md

 ## Gram UI

-- `Window`: A struct in zed representing a zed window in your desktop environment (see image below).
-There can be multiple if you have multiple zed instances open.
+- `Window`: A struct in gram representing a gram window in your desktop environment (see image below).
+There can be multiple if you have multiple gram instances open.
 Mostly passed around for rendering.
 - `Modal`: A UI element that floats on top of the rest of the UI
 - `Picker`: A struct representing a list of items in floating on top of the UI (Modal).
 You can select an item and confirm.
 What happens on select or confirm is determined by the picker's delegate.
 (The 'Model' in the image below is a picker.)
 - `PickerDelegate`: A trait used to specialize behavior for a `Picker`.
 The `Picker` stores the `PickerDelegate` in the field delegate.
-- `Center`: The middle of the zed window, the center is split into multiple `Pane`s.
+- `Center`: The middle of the gram window, the center is split into multiple `Pane`s.
 In the codebase this is a field on the `Workspace` struct. (see image below).
 - `Pane`: An area in the `Center` where we can place items, such as an editor, multi-buffer or terminal (see image below).
 - `Panel`: An `Entity` implementing the `Panel` trait.
 These can be placed in a `Dock`.
 In the image below we see the: `ProjectPanel` in the left dock and the `DebugPanel` in the bottom dock.
 Note `Editor` does not implement `Panel` and hence is not a `Panel`.
 - `Dock`: A UI element similar to a `Pane` which can be opened and hidden.
 There can be up to 3 docks open at a time, left right and below the center.
 A dock contains one or more `Panel`s not `Pane`s. (see image).